18mr/documentation/call-tool.md

 ### Create a new folder

 On your local machine, reate a new folder.
 Name it what you want the slug to be in the URL, like ``chu-callscript``.
 Create a new file in that folder called ``index.md``.
+This tells Jekyll to generate a static page (i.e., not a "blog entry").

 ### Add your content